MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-gametest/SimulatedPlayer.md

 - **yRotation**: *number*

   Y rotation of the player after teleportation.
+- **keepVelocity**?: *boolean* = `false`
 > [!WARNING]
 > This function can throw errors.
 ### **teleportFacing**
 `
-teleportFacing(location: mojang-minecraft.Location, dimension: mojang-minecraft.Dimension, facingLocation: mojang-minecraft.Location): void
+teleportFacing(location: mojang-minecraft.Location, dimension: mojang-minecraft.Dimension, facingLocation: mojang-minecraft.Location, keepVelocity?: boolean): void
 `

 Teleports the selected player to a new location, and will have the player facing a specified location.